stryker-mutator/stryker-js/CONTRIBUTING.md

 Get in touch with us through twitter or via the [Stryker gitter](https://gitter.im/stryker-mutator/stryker)

+## Runner Stryker locally
+We use [Lerna](https://lernajs.io/) to manage the packages in this repository.
+You don't have to install it globally.
+The packages themselves can be found in the [packages folder](https://github.com/stryker-mutator/stryker/tree/master/packages). npm commands such as `npm test` can be executed from the root of the project but executing them inside of a package folder is more time efficient.
+However, we suggest running `npm test` in the root of the project before a commit to ensure that everything still works.
+To get Stryker running locally, please follow these steps:

+1. Clone the repository
+1. Install dependencies using `npm install` in the root of the project
+1. Run `npm test` in the root of the project or in one of the package folders

+## Running Stryker on Stryker
+We support mutation testing Stryker with Stryker!
+After you got Stryker working locally, you can follow these steps to mutation test Stryker:
+1. Navigate to the root of the project
+1. Build all Stryker packages: `npm run build`
+1. Navigate to `packages/stryker`
+1. Install the stryker-mocha-runner: `npm install stryker-mocha-runner`
+1. Run `node bin/stryker run stryker.conf.js`
+1. If you want to have a html report, install the package `stryker-html-reporter` and add it to the plugins section in the `stryker.conf.js` (Note: We only need to do this because we are running Stryker on Stryker)

 ## Adding new features

 New features are welcome!
 Either as requests or proposals.